brigitamaria/manager-live-search/README.md

 Beside the avatar, the search result also displays the name and email of each employee.

-Main interactions of the UI cover these cases:
+Main interactions of the UI cover these cases (from Acceptance Criteria):
 - When user clicks into the input field, he/she sees the full list of managers.
 - The list shows up to 2 managers, the rest can be seen by scrolling inside the list.
 - When user starts typing into the input field, matching results appear in the list.